Vegan Christmas Cookies Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

-The best vegan Christmas cookies recipe loaded with nutty almonds, gluten free, without butter, eggs or oil and so easy to make.
+The best vegan Christmas cookies recipe packed with nutty almonds, gluten free, without butter, eggs or oil and so easy to make.
 They only need 12 minutes in the oven then coated in powdered sugar for that festive snowball look.
 The perfect cookies!

 Vegan Christmas Cookies